Clashsoft/bootstrap-darkmode/README.md

 4. Follow the steps for unpkg.com, but replace the links with whatever local paths you put the files in.

 ## Setup

+> If you are using [ng-bootstrap-darkmode](https://github.com/Clashsoft/ng-bootstrap-darkmode),
+> you can skip this section entirely.
+> It comes with its own JavaScript implementation that is used very differently.

 ### Theme